mmuratarat/mmuratarat.github.io/_pages/faq.md

 to find the chi-square statistic where $O_{i}$ is the observed value and $E_{i}$ is the expected value.

-Compare this to the critical chi-square value from a chi-square table, given your degrees of freedom and desired alpha level.
+Compare this test statistic to the critical chi-square value from a chi-square table, given your degrees of freedom and desired alpha level.

 Degrees of freedom: In Chi-Square goodness of fit test, the degree of freedom depends on the distribution of the sample.
 The following table shows the distribution and an associated degree of freedom: